CosmaVergari/os161-vm/README.md

 Let's start with point (1).
 There are 2 functions that are involved: `vm_bootstrap()` and `vm_shutdown()`.

 TODO: TLB replacement test
-TODO: Add in shutdown the deallocation of coremap

 `vm_bootstrap()` is the VM bootstrap function and it contains the necessary initialization to make the VM work.
 This consists in the initialization of the [`coremap` class](#coremap), of the [`swap` class](#swapfile), of the [`vmstats` class](#statistics) used for statistics and of the [TLB replacement algorithm](#tlb-replacement-algorithm).
 This function is called by `boot()` in _kern/main/main.c_, that contains the initialization sequence of the kernel.